Bankruptcy and General Practice

 Can I go to jail for a speeding ticket?

-Yes, although rare, jail is a possible penalty.
+Yes, although rare, jail is a possible penalty for a speeding ticket.
 I have never seen a judge actually sentence jail, however, they have threatened to.

 Am I entitled to a jury trial for a traffic ticket?